Memento Mori (Ammonite)

 installation - dimensions variable

 Language both reflects and creates realty - it has an impact on thoughts and actions.
 How we use language alters the way we experience the world.
 Such commonly used language to refer to women is inherently negative - steeped in age old biases, sexism and misogyny.
-This series contains 100 words that have been, or are, in use to refer to women.

 Eternity